 - Coccyx (tailbone) – the four fused vertebrae at the base of the spine

 In addition to structural support, the vertebral column provides protection for the spinal cord, the most crucial spinal anatomy element.
 The spinal cord runs from the brain, along the spine through the spinal canal, and ends between the L1 and L2 vertebrae.
 The spinal cord is part of the central nervous system and is the primary pathway for messages from the brain to the rest of the body.
 Nerve roots branch off the spinal cord and exit the spinal column through openings in the vertebrae called foramina.

-Structural abnormalities within the spinal anatomy can lead to back or neck pain caused by compressed or irritated nerve roots.
-Contact the medical professionals at Laser Spine Institute (LSI) to learn about minimally invasive, outpatient procedures that can help you rediscover a life without pain.
+Structural abnormalities within the spinal anatomy can lead to neck or back pain caused by compressed or irritated nerve roots.
+Contact the medical professionals at Laser Spine Institute to learn about minimally invasive, outpatient procedures that can help you find meaningful relief from neck and back pain.